EducationalWave

 Furthermore, the buoyancy and propulsion provided by fins can mask weaknesses in a swimmer's kick and overall technique.
 As swimmers become accustomed to the heightened performance fins afford, they may neglect the necessary drills and practices to improve their swimming capabilities without assistance.

-Related Pros and Cons of Living in Evansville Indiana
+Related Pros and Cons of Hydrangeas

 This can create a false sense of security regarding their abilities, which may become evident during competitions or when swimming without fins.